DataDog/integrations-core/disk/README.md

 See [metadata.csv][4] for a list of metrics provided by this integration.

 ### Events
-The Disk check does not include any events at this time.
+The Disk check does not include any events.

 ### Service Checks
 **`disk.read_write`**: